medunivienna-IFI-immunobiology/2025_Rica-Waldherr-Miyakoda_HDAC1-CD8Tcells-chronicLCMV/README.md

 # Publication: "HDAC1 controls the generation and maintenance of effector-like CD8+ T cells during chronic viral infection"
 <p align="justify">
-This README gives an overview of all R scripts used for analysis and visualization of scRNA-Seq and ATAC-Seq data in the study (bioRxiv, DOI: https://doi.org/10.1101/2024.02.28.580886).
+This README gives an overview of all R scripts used for analysis and visualization of scRNA-Seq, ATAC-Seq, and CUT&RUN data in the study (bioRxiv, DOI: https://doi.org/10.1101/2024.02.28.580886).
 They are available from the respective subfolders in this repository.
 The raw and processed data used as input will be available in the GEO database.
 Additionally, relevant metadata generated within the study can be found in the corresponding subfolder, including QC plots.
 Seurat objects (.rds files) have not been uploaded because of size restrictions.
 Rerunning the analysis may result in slightly different results due to the nature of probability based functions used.

 For any questions or comments on the provided scripts and metadata please use the Discussions panel.
 </p>